lukatolitch/stc-transliterator/README.md

 # Personal Scintilla-Based Transliterator

 (Note that this project was abandoned long ago, with the last build on my Windows machine in 2017.
-There's a new version, developed in C#, that will have its own GitHub repository soon.)
+There's a new version, developed in C#: [TML Transliterators](https://github.com/lukatolitch/tml-transliterators))

 You can see the transliterator in action on YouTube: https://www.youtube.com/watch?v=VKv-T3hqlGY